By Roy Stevenson

 Here’s another news flash: successful freelance travel writers are not modest people, no matter how “Aw shucks, it’s nothing” they might appear.
 They can’t afford to be.

-Beneath their battered Tilley hats or crumpled khaki clad façades, they’re very cunning and calculating.
+Beneath their battered Tilley hats or crumpled khaki clad façades, they’re very strategic.

 Successful writers are always trying to figure out how to match up one or two of their magazine or online outlets with the attractions at an exotic destination, to score a sweet press trip.

-Or they’re trying to mesmerize the crowd at a conference enough to purchase their latest book, guidebook, eBook, workshop, or DVD.
+Or they’re trying to mesmerize the crowd at a conference enough to purchase their latest books, guidebooks, eBooks, or workshops.

 Remember, it’s a business.
 You are selling yourself, your stories and/or your products all the time.
 Nothing will happen if you don’t make it happen.
-Put yourself out there and play the part.
+Put yourself out there, promote and brand yourself, and play the part.

 Aspiring writers are often led to believe that writing a resounding query letter is all it takes to snag those magazine assignments.

-Although creating a breathtaking query letter is an important part of your marketing strategy, it’s definitely not the only marketing tool in your toolbox.
+Although creating an enticing query letter is an important part of your marketing strategy, it’s definitely not the only marketing tool in your toolbox.

 In an era when some travel writers and bloggers are achieving the status of minor rock stars, we have to use every appropriate marketing technique possible to stand out above the horde of other writers and to sell our stories.